 North Korea’s political elite dominates the allocation of resources and flow of information in nearly all segments of society.
-Reports from the SSD, however, show strong community bonds and support for government.
-These feelings may be imposed exogenously, as people know SSD monitors them, but they are confirmed by refugees who insist that trust and community bonds persist.
+Reports from the SSD, however, reveals strong community bonds and support for government.
+These feelings may be imposed exogenously, as people know that the SSD monitors them, however, they are confirmed by refugees who insist that trust and community bonds persist.
 Moreover, the government has manipulated the populace into believing it is victimized by international forces.
 This enhances trust and community bonds and raises popular support for the country’s policies.
-The populace suffers under sanctions, losing work and income, paying inflating prices because imports are limited, and being deprived of aid, but networks of associations within the community sustain rather than oppose the regime.
-Thus social capital is engineered to support the regime and to create opposition toward sanctions.
+The populace suffers under sanctions, losing work and income, paying inflating prices because imports are limited, and being deprived of aid, however, networks of associations within the community sustain rather than oppose the regime.
+Thus, social capital is engineered to support the regime and to create opposition toward sanctions.
 Because social capital is extensively manipulated, sanctions have been unsuccessful, and the rally effect operates in North Korea.

 As an illustration of its effectiveness, in June 2016 the North Korean government initiated a 200-day mass mobilization following a similar 70-day mobilization in May.
-Both propaganda-driven events began after the U.N. strengthened its sanctions following North Korea’s 2016 nuclear test.
+Both propaganda-driven events began after the UN strengthened its sanctions following North Korea’s 2016 nuclear test.
 Originally intended to kick off a new five-year economic plan, the mobilization encouraged North Koreans to remain opposed to sanctions and to support the regime.
 Although North Koreans are more or less obligated to participate, the campaign’s leaders encourage and praise ordinary people to instill national pride and to urge them to persevere despite strengthened sanctions.
 These mass mobilizations generate support for the government and social capital-building nationalism.

 Conclusion

-This empirical study has illustrated that the influence of social capital can exert two unifying but contradictory effects on whether economic sanctions are successful.
+This empirical study has illustrated that the influence of social capital can exert two unifying but contradictory effects on the success of economic sanctions.
 The opposition effect posits that sanctions are likely to be more successful as social capital increases, whereas the rally effect contends that sanctions are less likely to be successful as social capital increases.
-We investigated these effects using data from the WVS to measure trust, membership, and confidence as the main independent variable of social capital and TIES for the dependent variable of successful sanctions.
-After adding control variables and evaluating hypotheses using probit analysis with robust standard errors, we found that the empirical data supports Rally Effect Hypothesis over the Opposition Effect Hypothesis.
+In this study, we investigated these effects using data from the WVS to measure trust, membership, and confidence as the main independent variable of social capital and TIES for the dependent variable of successful sanctions.
+After adding control variables and evaluating hypotheses using probit analysis with robust standard errors, we found that the empirical data supports the Rally Effect Hypothesis over the Opposition Effect Hypothesis.
 As the degree of social capital increases in a sanctioned country, the likelihood of successful sanctions declines significantly.
 Our findings imply that comprehensive sanctions aimed at the populace will not engender immediate opposition against its leader, as conventional wisdom suggests.
 The rally effect can present an additional impediment to be considered when designing sanctions.

 Although insightful, finding correlations and imputing causality between social capital and sanctions is a new field that lacks the benefit of prior research.
 The operationalization of social capital may be open to empirical disagreements as we incorporate the new facet of confidence.
-However, our measurements can be justified under the notion that the forms of confidence we include capture feelings about both government and society that are factors in understanding social capital.
+However, our measurements can be justified under the notion that the forms of confidence we include are the captured feelings about both the government and the society that are factors in understanding social capital.

-8 References
+References